 Biofilm disruptors are composed of enzymes that shatter the biofilm matrix of the bacteria.
 These enzymes work by dissolving the sugar and fibrin lining of the pathogenic biofilm and destroying it completely.

-Tips to Ward Off a Urinary Tract Infection
+Tips and Home Remedies for Urinary Tract Infection

 1. Self-Care Tips

 - When nature calls, answer: Always urinate on the first impulse.
 Do not hold your urine for long.

 - Practice toilet hygiene: Ensure proper hygiene habits.
 Wipe yourself properly front to back whenever you visit the restroom.

 - Practice post-sex hygiene: Make sure to urinate every time you have sex to flush out the bacteria.

 - Observe menstrual hygiene: Change your sanitary pads or tampons frequently when on a period.
 Wearing blood-stained pads or tampons for long can breed bacteria that can travel up to your urethra.

 - Keep yourself hydrated: Drink plenty of water to encourage regular bowel movements and avoid constipation.
 When you are constipated, bacteria can remain in the rectum, which may cause UTI.